haisheng2017/simple-web-spring-boot-starter/update.md

 ## move example package to non-hao start named
 - if an application is defined in hao.xxx liked package, component scan will auto include starter's component.
 This will make auto-configure not working
 ## support validate
+## `TimedAspect` configure remove
+- `You can now use Micrometer’s @Timed, @Counted, @NewSpan, @ContinueSpan and @Observed annotations.
+The aspects for them are now auto-configured if you have AspectJ on the classpath.`
+- now use property to enable those annotations `management.observations.annotations.enabled=true`
+-
 ---

 # update 06/18/24 log